restapi404/java-basics/README.md

 # Description:

-This repository contains a collection of Java programs I’ve written as part of my learning journey.
-The programs cover various topics, from basic syntax and algorithms to more complex challenges.
-As I continue learning and exploring Java, I will be adding more programs to this repository.
-This serves as both a personal record of my work and a resource for others who might find these solutions helpful.
+This repository contains a collection of basic Java programs I’ve written as part of my learning journey.
+The programs cover fundamental topics, including syntax, loops, conditionals, functions, and basic problem-solving.
+This serves as both a personal record of my progress and a resource for others who are starting with Java.

 # Contents:

-- Java programs tackling different computational problems.
+- Java programs covering essential concepts for beginners.
-- A mix of basic, intermediate, and some advanced concepts.
+- Focus on core syntax, control structures, and simple algorithms.
-- Ongoing updates as I continue to explore Java.
+- Ongoing updates as I continue refining my understanding of Java basics.

 # Technologies Used: